 “When it comes to the risk-reducing surgery, there are two main types.
-What we have traditionally done, which is risk-reducing salpingo-oophorectomy, (salpingo, meaning the tube and oophorectomy, meaning the ovary).
+We have traditionally done risk-reducing salpingo-oophorectomy (salpingo, meaning the tube and oophorectomy, meaning the ovary).
 So, we remove the ovaries and the tube.
 The second is a risk-reducing early salpingectomy with delayed oophorectomy.
 So, what we’re talking about is taking the tubes out early, and then at some stage, perhaps at menopause, between 40 and 50 years of age, we take out the ovaries.
-Interestingly, in about 2% of risk reducing surgeries, we’ll actually find microscopic cancers.”
+Interestingly, in about 2% of risk-reducing surgeries, we’ll actually find microscopic cancers.”

 What are your thoughts on taking the tubes out and not the ovaries?